WHusssain937/Milestone-Project-3/README.md

 Then, I will again click on the delete icon and this time select yes and the modal will close.
 I can now see that the book entry has been deleted This will be the same experience as the deleting a my book entry.

+Websites & Devices Testing

+This site was tested on different devices such as a large desktop screen, laptop, Samsung S10+, Iphone 6/7/8, Ipad Pro and Ipad and on multiple web browsers such as Google Chrome, Internet Exployer and Firefox to make sure that it was responsive and compatible.
+I also had my friends and family tests it on their phones and laptops and it was responsive